lizageorge/learning-react/Notes/React - The Complete Guide.md

 - = components that only wrap other components, and don't contain logic or purpose of its own
     - []<div> that we used to wrap the content of our return methods, or the foo/React.Fragment components from ^
     - it's convention to use `With[name]` for the name of these components, and place within a folder called "hoc".
-- you can either create a component two wrap all of your JSX in...
+- you can either create a component to wrap all of your JSX in...
     ```javascript
     //WithClass.js
     import React from 'react';